TomBrlek/PicoUSB/README.md

 3. Copy the CircuitPython .uf2 file to the USB and wait for a minute or two for it to finish setting up. (will close and reopen the explorer, be patient)
 4. Download/Clone the contents of this repository.
 5. Remove the PicoUSB and insert it again (Holding "Mode" does not do anything yet.
 Dont hold "Boot").
-6. Open the folder in explorer and copy/paste this repo into it.
+6. Open the USB device in explorer and copy/paste this repo into it.
 7. Finished!
 That is it.
 Modify pico_usb.txt to change the functionality.

 **Operation:**